Colonial India

-Trading rivalries among the seafaring European powers brought other coastal powers from the empires of the European subcontinent to India.
+Trading rivalries among the seafaring European powers brought other coastal powers from the empires of Europe to India.
 The Dutch Republic, England, France, and Denmark–Norway all established trading posts in India in the early 17th century.
 As the Mughal Empire disintegrated in the early 18th century, and then as the Maratha Empire became weakened after the third battle of Panipat, many relatively weak and unstable Indian states which emerged were increasingly open to manipulation by the Europeans, through dependent Indian rulers.

 In the later 18th century, Great Britain and France struggled for dominance, partly through proxy Indian rulers but also by direct military intervention.
 The defeat of the formidable Indian ruler Tipu Sultan in 1799 marginalised the French influence.
 This was followed by a rapid expansion of British power through the greater part of the Indian subcontinent in the early 19th century.
 By the middle of the century, the British had already gained direct or indirect control over almost all parts of India.
 British India, consisting of the directly ruled British presidencies and provinces, contained the most populous and valuable parts of the British Empire and thus became known as "the jewel in the British crown".

 India, during its colonial era, was a founding member of the League of Nations, a participating nation in the Summer Olympics in 1900, 1920, 1928, 1932, and 1936, and a founding member of the United Nations in San Francisco in 1945.
 In 1947, India gained its independence and was partitioned into the Dominion of India and the Dominion of Pakistan, the latter of which was created as a homeland for colonial India's Muslims.